-The AD7715 contains four on-chip registers, which can be accessed by via the serial port on the part.
-The first of these is a communications register that decides whether the next operation is a read or write operation and also decides which register the read or write operation accesses.
-All communications to the part must start with a write operation to the communications register.
-After power-on or RESET, the device expects a write to its communications register.
+The part contains four on-chip registers which can be accessed by via the serial port on the part.
+The first of these is a Communications Register that decides whether the next operation is a read or write operation and also decides which register the read or write operation accesses.
+All communications to the part must start with a write operation to the Communications Register.
+After poweron or RESET, the device expects a write to its Communications Register.
 The data written to this register determines whether the next operation to the part is a write or a read operation and also determines to which register this read or write operation occurs.
-Therefore, write access to any of the other registers on the part starts with a write operation to the communications register followed by a write to the selected register.
-A read operation from any register on the part (including the communications register itself and the output data register) starts with a write operation to the communications register followed by a read operation from the selected register.
-The communication register also controls the standby mode and the operating gain of the part.
-The $\overline{DRDY}$ status is also available by reading from the communications register.
-The second register is a setup register that determines calibration modes, filter selection and bipolar/unipolar operation.
-The third register is the data register from which the output data from the part is accessed.
-The final register is a test register that is accessed when testing the device.
+Therefore, write access to any of the other registers on the part starts with a write operation to the Communications Register followed by a write to the selected register.
+A read operation from any register on the part (including the Communications Register itself and the output data register) starts with a write operation to the Communications Register followed by a read operation Register also controls the standby mode and the operating gain of the part.
+The DRDY status is also available by reading from the Communications Register.
+The second register is a Setup Register that determines calibration modes, filter selection and bipolar/unipolar operation.
+The third register is the Data Register from which the output data from the part is accessed.
+The final register is a Test Register that is accessed when testing the device.
 It is advised that the user does not attempt to access or change the contents of the test register as it may lead to unspecified operation of the device.
 The registers are discussed in more detail in the following sections.

-COMMUNICATIONS REGISTER (RS1, RS0 = 0, 0)
+Communications Register (RS1, RS0 = 0, 0)

-The communications register is an eight-bit register from which data can either be read or to which data can be written.
-All communications to the part must start with a write operation to the communications register.
-The data written to the communications register determines whether the next operation is a read or write operation and to which register this operation takes place.
-Once the subsequent read or write operation to the selected register is complete, the interface returns to where it expects a write operation to the communications register.
-This is the default state of the interface, and on power-up or after a reset, the AD7715 is in this default state waiting for a write operation to the communications register.
+The Communications Register is an eight-bit register from which data can either be read or to which data can be written.
+All communications to the part must start with a write operation to the Communications Register.
+The data written to the Communications Register determines whether the next operation is a read or write operation and to which register this operation takes place.
+Once the subsequent read or write operation to the selected register is complete, the interface returns to where it expects a write operation to the Communications Register.
+This is the default state of the interface, and on power-up or after a RESET, the AD7715 is in this default state waiting for a write operation to the Communications Register.
 In situations where the interface sequence is lost, if a write operation to the device of sufficient duration (containing at least 32 serial clock cycles) takes place with DIN high, the AD7715 returns to this default state.
-Table 7 outlines the bit designations for the communications register.
+Table I outlines the bit designations for the Communications Register.